A1steaksa/A100/README.md

 1  MOV 100 MH
 2  STORE R5
 ```
->   Moves the main memory read/write head to position 100 or the 101st memory
+>   Moves the main memory read/write head to position 100 or the 101st memory.
 >   address and stores the value of register 5 into it.

 ### APND \<A\>

-Stores A as an ASCII char into the string buffer
+Stores A as an ASCII char into the string buffer.

 For example:
 ```
 1  APND 65
 ```
->   Stores the character "A" into the string buffer
+>   Stores the character "A" into the string buffer.

 ### PRNT

-Flushes the contents of the string buffer into console
+Flushes the contents of the string buffer into console.

 For example:
 ```